vandmo/dependency-lock-maven-plugin/README.md

 ### Changes in version 1.x
 * `<skip>` configuration added for `<check>` goal, also available as user property `dependencyLock.skipCheck`
+* Point to a schema in the generated pom.xml lock file

 ### News in version 1.x
 * Integrity checking is enabled by default